Spotted Gum Flooring Perth

 Species: Eucalyptus maculata

-And your Spotted Gum floorboards will remain looking as stunning on day one, as they will forever, with Lifewood’s revolutionary Stabilised Solid technology.
-Scientifically developed and embodying years of experience with timber milling, a Stabilised Solid board has a patented, engineered core, which stops the boards and floor from cupping or warping due to the reaction of moisture with the natural timber product.
+Spotted Gum engineered flooring will remain as stunning on day one, as they will forever, with Lifewood’s revolutionary Stabilised Solid technology.
+Scientifically developed over years of experience with timber milling, a Stabilised Solid board has a patented, engineered core, which stops the boards and floor from cupping or warping due to the reaction of moisture with the natural timber product.

 Throughout the boards construction are multiple moisture barriers, with all layers bonded together with emission-safe glue.
 On the finished product, all six sides of each and every floorboard are coated in an extra moisture barrier.

-Features of a Lifewood Spotted Gum floor …
+Features of a Lifewood Spotted Gum flooring …

 Spotted Gum timber flooring is more varied in colour than the timbers in the rest of our range, which has become one of its more attractive features, displaying colour tones ranging from creams and rich browns to browns with grey undertones.